InnovationDesignConsortium/revit_standards_addin/README.md

 ### The Configuration File

 The `Config.json` file is the first file the Revit addin needs.
-It should always be found in the `/Standards/RevitStandardsPanel` folder.
-This file communicates which set of rules applies to each file opened in Revit.
-In the image above the `AllOtherFiles`, `House`, and `Library` files are distinct collections of rules.
+It MUST be found in the `/Standards/RevitStandardsPanel` folder.
+In the image above, the `AllOtherFiles`, `House`, and `Library` files are distinct collections of rules.
+The Configuration File establishes a series of file path patterns, using regular expressions `RvtFullPathRegex`, that define what Rules File, `PathToStandardsFiles`, a given Revit model will use.

 ```json
 {